 Unfortunately, arthritis manages to get a hold of just about everyone.
 In fact, 1 in 4 older adults will suffer from osteoarthritis (OA) of the hip.
-I was recently part of a group that reviewed the best possible treatment that we, as physical therapists, can deliver to help patients decrease their pain and keep moving.
-I’m excited to share with you some helpful tips on how to manage your hip OA at home.
+Research has shown that controlled activity will help reduce pain and improve movement, and the recommendations can be managed on your own!

 While we don’t really understand the history of osteoarthritis, when the hip is affected we have a pretty good idea of what impairments will be present.
 The patient will feel pain and stiffness of the affected hip, usually worse in the morning or after a long period of rest.
 We find a decrease in range of motion and strength, eventually resulting in changes in walking.
 More specifically, we see decreased hip flexion and weak hip abductors that may eventually lead to slower or painful looking gait.